My grandson loves board books and I love blank books so I thought I would combine the two and create my own toddler blank board books…

 Make Your Own Twig Book from The Handmade Ventures of Captain Crafty

-DIY Board Books from Naptime CraftersThis article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+DIY Board Books from Naptime CraftersThis article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 -Teach Preschool on Pinterest

 -Deborah Stewart on Google+

 Subscribe to receive the latest Teach Preschool blog posts by email...

 Disclosure: Teach Preschool is a participating member in the Amazon Services LLC Associates Program